ember-lifeline/ember-lifeline/README.md

 First, *`setTimeout` and `setInterval` do not use the runloop*.
 Ember uses a [work queuing mechanism called the runloop ](https://guides.emberjs.com/v2.5.0/applications/run-loop/).
-In order for the queues to fush without autoruns (a feature that helps devs be lazy in development but is disabled in tests and harms performance), a runloop must be added around a callstack.
+In order for the queues to flush without autoruns (a feature that helps devs be lazy in development but is disabled in tests and harms performance), a runloop must be added around a callstack.
 For example: